theiotproject/key-scanner/README.md

   - enter valid credentials in core.py your database and correct hosts to all the brokers and other hosts
   - deploy MQTTlogPush.py on the same server
   - run command ```mosquitto <path_to_config_file>``` and ```python MQTTlogPush.py```
-  - start all cloned scripts starting with virtual.py and evrything should be set up
+  - start all cloned scripts using command bash start in the containing folder